 Plan Your Visit

-We are a distillery, cocktail bar, restaurant and shop in the Surrey Hills crafting award-winning spirits with love and laughter.
+We are a distillery, cocktail bar and shop in the Surrey Hills crafting award-winning spirits with love and laughter.
 We love to chat and welcome visitors to our beautiful countryside location.

 How long should we stay?

 Brunches and tasting experiences last 2-3 hours and distilling experiences 3-4 hours.
-You can extend your stay by adding on pre-booked tapas to your experience or reserving a table for a few cocktails afterwards.
+You can extend your stay by adding on food in our cocktail bar to your experience or reserving a table for a few cocktails afterwards.

 Can I just come for drinks?

 Yes you can drink G&Ts and cocktails all night.
-You can always order tapas at any point if you start to feel hungry.
+You can always order street food or light bites and pizza at any point if you start to feel hungry.

 Do you serve drinks other than gin?